LEGACY PLANNING CREATES LASTING EFFECTIVE THOUGHTFUL HARMONIOUS MULTI-GENERATIONAL WEALTH TRANSFER

 "Preparing Heirs: Five Steps to a Successful Transition of Family Wealth and Values."

-Why are we so reluctant to plan for what we know is certain to occur?
-Because dealing with our own mortality can be unsettling, and it’s easy to give in to the temptation to focus only on the here and now and procrastinate about that which we’d prefer to ignore.
-But, there are no good reasons for not having at least a basic estate plan in place, regardless of your age or health or any other factors (excuses) you have to delay.
-As an adult, it’s your fundamental responsibility to avoid leaving a mess for your family to clean up while they grieve the loss of you.
-We’ve all heard the horror stories—don’t go out like that.
+Dealing with our own mortality can be unsettling, and it’s easy to give in to the temptation to procrastinate about that which we’d prefer to ignore.
+However, there are no good reasons for not having at least a basic estate plan in place, regardless of your age, good health, or any other excuses you have to delay.
+If you don’t make a plan, your family is at the mercy of Virginia’s statutory plan, which is a confusing and laborious experience that is unlikely to result in what you’d have wanted for property and your loved ones.
+As an adult, it’s your fundamental responsibility to avoid leaving a lifetime’s worth of mess for your family to sort out while they’re grieving the loss of you.
+We’ve all heard the horror stories—don’t be one.
+Traditional estate planning tools like Wills, Revocable Living Trusts, Child Stability Plans, Pet/Horse Trusts, and Gun Trusts provide a clear and manageable plan for your loved ones to follow to more easily effectuate your wishes after you’re gone.

 TRADITIONAL ESTATE PLANNING TOOLS